 Upper Body #

-The upper body, or torso, of an avatar includes the arms and hands.
-All upper body wearables are applied to the entire torso.
+The upper body, or torso, of an avatar.
+Does not includes the hands.

 Lower Body #